AnthillTech/mewa/README.md

 * Receive event
 * Get list of connected to the channel devices

+## API Messages specification
 ### Connect
-Connect device to the channel.
-Device can only be connected to one channel at the time.
-#### JSON format:
 ```json
 { "message": "connect",
   "channel":"channel name",
   "device":"device1",
   "password":"channel password" }
 ```
+Connect device to the channel.
+Device can only be connected to one channel at the time.

 ### Connected
 ```json